vijay8i/this-and-that/01-build-systems/notes/gn-and-ninja.md

 $ ninja -C out/simple
 ```

-Now that the basic objective has been met, I felt a bit more adventerous.
+Now that the basic objective has been met, I felt a bit more adventurous.
 My first venturing on my own into the *gn* world was to figure out how
 keep my *BUILD.gn* files `DRY`.
 Here is what I mean; the first iteration
 of my `app`'s *BUILD.gn* looked as below: